Lite-Mono: A Lightweight CNN and Transformer Architecture for Self-Supervised Monocular Depth Estimation: The proposed framework: Lite-Mono

 \textbf{Enhanced local features.} Using shallow instead of deeper networks can effectively reduce the size of a model.
 As mentioned shallow CNNs have very limited receptive fields, while using dilated convolution~\cite{37} is helpful to enlarge receptive fields.
 By stacking the proposed Consecutive Dilated Convolutions (CDC) the network is able to "observe" the input at a larger area, while not introducing extra training parameters.

 \textbf{Low-computation global information.} The enhanced local features are not enough to learn a global representation of the input without the help of Transformers to model long-range information.
 The MHSA module in the original Transformer~\cite{15} has a linear computational complexity to the input dimension, hence it limits the design of lightweight models.
 Instead of computing the attention across the spatial dimension the proposed Local-Global Features Interaction (LGFI) module adopts the cross-covariance attention~\cite{21} to compute the attention along the feature channels.
 Comparing with the original self-attention~\cite{15} it reduces the memory complexity from $ \mathcal{O}(hN^2+Nd)$ to $ \mathcal{O}(d^2/h+Nd)$, and reduces the time complexity from $ \mathcal{O}(N^2d)$ to $ \mathcal{O}(Nd^2/h)$, where $h$ is the number of attention heads.
-In the following we introduce the proposed architecture in detail.
+The proposed architecture is described in detail below.